 Online poker tournaments

 Well, online poker tournaments function a little differently than a normal poker game, naturally.

 Joining an online tournament usually involves paying the casino an upfront fee to buy a seat at the poker table and a set number of online chips.

 However, these poker chips have no inherent value except that you want to end the tournament with as many as possible to collect the pot.
 Poker players who lose all their chips are eliminated.

 All poker glossary!

 Poker glossary is really huge because the game is so popular that in time so many slang words have created from the players.
-In this section we have try to find all possible glossar words in poker.
+In this section, we have tried to find all possible glossary words in poker.
 So lets begun!